Elladavyson/Antidepressant_MWAS/README.md

 #### General Output

-We would like the coefficients of the model, alongside the standard errors, Z scores and P values.

-We would also like the McFaddens pseudo-R2 to assess the wellness of fit:

-This requires the running of a *null* model, meaning the exact same model parameters just **without the AD MRS**
+We would like the coefficients of the model, alongside the standard errors, Z scores, P values and the McFaddens pseudo-R2 to assess the wellness of fit.
+To calculate McFaddens pseudo-R2, we need to model a *null* model, which is, the same model parameters as before but without the predictor of interest (**without the AD MRS**).

 The McFaddens pseudo R2 is then calculated as a ratio of the loglikelihood of the full (including MRS) and null (excluding MRS) model:

 $$pseudo R^{2}=1-({LogLik(full model)\over LogLik(nullmodel)})$$

+#### Example Script

-`MRS_assoc.R` is a general script template a generalised mixed linear model (glmm) to test the association of the MRS with antidepressant exposure phenotype.
+`MRS_assoc.R` is a general script which tests the association of the MRS  with antidepressant exposure phenotype using a generalised mixed linear model (glmm).

 *--cohort*: Cohort name, e.g 'GS' or 'LBC1936'

 *--id_column*: The column name of the identifier column (default == IID)

-*--mrs*: The filepath to the AD MRS file (made using MRS_calc.R, format nx(2/3), identifier column and MRS column named `AD_MRS`)
+*--mrs*: The filepath to the AD MRS file (made using MRS_calc.R,`{cohort}_AD_MRS.txt`, MRS column named `AD_MRS`)

 Column names: